 The Art Institute of Austin, a branch of The Art Institute of Houston

 I try to teach students to be prepared, but to also take on unexpected challenges that may seem insurmountable.
-Chace Levi , Audio Production Instructor , The Art Institute of Austin, a branch of The Art Institute of Houston
+Chace Levi , Assistant Program Chair - Media , The Art Institute of Austin, a branch of The Art Institute of Houston